FUB4R/bk3fsl/README.md

 CONSOLE_INPUT=/dev/ttyUSB0
 ```

-> :warning: **If the USB-serial device is disconnected or not recognised, the game won't boot!** (It will hang on the Stern logo with "Initializing...".)
+> :warning: If the game doesn't boot (hangs on the Stern logo with "Initializing..."), it may be because the USB device isn't present/recognised.